ov-studio/Vital.wry/README.md

 If you need a more in-depth guide on how to compile the project, check the [Building from source](https://godot-wry.doce.sh/contributing/compiling.html) documentation page.

-## 📚 Documentation

-Please refer to the [Docs](https://godot-wry.doce.sh) for API reference and in-depth guides on how to use Godot WRY.

 ## 🎯 Supported platforms

 | Platform                        | Support        | Web engine                 |